 The -P option differs from -Z in that it does not necessarily place the segments (or segment parts) sequentially.
-See page 60 for more information about the -P option.
+See page 68 for more information about the -P option.
 With -P it is possible to put segment parts into holes left by earlier placements.

-Use the -z option when you need to keep a segment in one consecutive chunk, when you need to preserve the order of segment parts in a segment, or, more unlikely, when you need to put segments in a specific order.
-There can be several reasons for doing this, but most of them are fairly obscure.
+Use the -z option when you need to keep a segment in one consecutive chunk, when you need to preserve the order of segment parts in a segment, or when you need to put segments in a specific order.
+(Most reasons for doing this are fairly obscure.)